TITLE 77: PUBLIC HEALTH

 6) Statements of any witnesses.

-d) Agency employees, persons placed by a placement agency and volunteers shall report abuse, neglect or financial exploitation of a client to the agency management and to the appropriate elder abuse provider agency or the Illinois Department on Aging.
+e) Agency employees and volunteers shall report abuse, neglect or financial exploitation of a client to the agency management and to the appropriate elder abuse provider agency or the Department on Aging.

-1) Physical abuse involving physical injury inflicted on a patient and/or client by a staff member;
+1) Physical abuse involving physical injury inflicted on a patient or client by a staff member;

-2) Sexual abuse of a patient and/or client by a staff member;
+2) Sexual abuse of a patient or client by a staff member;

-3) When a crime has been committed in the patient and/or client's home by a person other than the patient or client;
+3) When a crime has been committed in the patient's or client's home by a person other than the patient or client;

-4) When a patient or client's death has occurred other than by disease processes; or
+4) When a patient's or client's death has occurred other than by disease processes; or

-5) When an allegation of physical abuse, sexual abuse or crime has been reported, or when death (other than by disease or natural causes) has occurred to a patient and/or client.
+5) When an allegation of physical abuse, sexual abuse or crime has been reported, or when death (other than by disease or natural causes) has occurred to a patient or client.

-1) Ensuring the safety of patients and/or clients in situations requiring local law enforcement notification;
+1) Ensuring the safety of patients or clients in situations requiring local law enforcement notification;

-2) Contacting local law enforcement in situations involving physical abuse of a patient and/or client by another person;
+2) Contacting local law enforcement in situations involving physical abuse of a patient or client by another person;

 3) Contacting police, fire, ambulance and rescue services; and